Asynchronous Distributed Optimization with Delay-free Parameters: Asynchronous Prox-DGD

-Our step-size \eqref{eq:stepsizecond} belongs to the last category, and has several novelties with respect to the state-of-the art. \begin{enumerate} \item Existing works using delay-free fixed step-sizes can only handle quadratic problems \cite{nedic2010convergence, ubl2021totally} or star networks \cite{mishchenko2018delay}.
-In contrast, Algorithm \ref{alg:DGD} can deal with both non-quadratic objective functions and non-star communication networks (Theorems \ref{thm:total}--\ref{thm:partial}), which is a substantial improvement. \item Only Algorithm \ref{alg:DGD} and the algorithm in \cite{wu2017decentralized} can address weakly convex, non-quadratic objective functions and non-identical local constraints over non-star networks.
-However, \cite{wu2017decentralized} uses a probabilistic model to characterize the node that updates at each iteration, which is easier to analyse but less practical than partial asynchrony. \item Although \cite{zhang2019asyspa,doan2017convergence,assran2020asynchronous,zhang2019fully,wu2017decentralized,tian2020achieving, kungurtsev2023decentralized,bianchi2021distributed} can converge to the exact optimum, while Algorithm \ref{alg:DGD} only converges to an approximate minimum, the parameter range of Algorithm \ref{alg:DGD} is wider which typically leads to faster practical convergence. \end{enumerate} Admittedly, the algorithms in~\cite{nedic2010convergence,tian2020achieving,zhang2019asyspa,kungurtsev2023decentralized,assran2020asynchronous,zhang2019fully} can handle directed networks, which is more general than the undirected network model in our work.
+Our step-size \eqref{eq:stepsizecond} belongs to the last category, and has several novelties with respect to the state-of-the-art. \begin{enumerate} \item Existing works using delay-free fixed step-sizes can only handle quadratic problems \cite{nedic2010convergence, ubl2021totally} or star networks \cite{mishchenko2018delay}.
+In contrast, Algorithm \ref{alg:DGD} can deal with both non-quadratic objective functions and non-star communication networks (Theorems \ref{thm:total}--\ref{thm:partial}), which is a substantial improvement. \item Only Algorithm \ref{alg:DGD} and the algorithm in \cite{wu2017decentralized} can address non-quadratic objective functions and non-identical local constraints over non-star networks.
+However, \cite{wu2017decentralized} uses a probabilistic model to characterize the node that updates at each iteration, which is easier to analyse but less practical than partial asynchrony. \item {Although \cite{zhang2019asyspa,doan2017convergence,assran2020asynchronous,zhang2019fully,wu2017decentralized,tian2020achieving, kungurtsev2023decentralized,bianchi2021distributed} can converge to the exact optimum, while Algorithm \ref{alg:DGD} only converges to an approximate minimum, the parameter range of Algorithm \ref{alg:DGD} is wider which typically leads to faster practical convergence.
+Moreover, the linear convergence rates in Theorem \ref{thm:partial}--\ref{thm:adapt_step} are derived for non-zero $h_i$'s while \cite{zhang2019fully} and \cite{tian2020achieving}, who also derive linear rates, require $h_i=0$ $\forall i\in\mc{V}$.} \end{enumerate} Admittedly, the algorithms in~\cite{nedic2010convergence,tian2020achieving,zhang2019asyspa,kungurtsev2023decentralized,assran2020asynchronous,zhang2019fully} can handle directed networks, which is more general than the undirected network model in our work.